 - The battery must be well charged.

 - The ground contacts are reliable and well secured.

 - The wire from the terminal of the ignition relay is intact and has good contact.

 - The wire on the battery section of the starter is not damaged and has good contact.

 - The contact group of the ignition lock is functioning properly.

-These points should be noted when the key is turned in the ignition lock, but the ignition relay does not work, the armature does not rotate.
-If there is a break in the starter relay coil, as well as heavy contacts sparking.
+You should note these points when the key is turned in the ignition lock, but the ignition relay does not work, the armature does not rotate if there is a break in the starter relay coil and heavy contacts sparking.

-On the problems of the starter on the electrical part may also arise due to the slow turning of the flywheel.
+The starter’s problems on the electrical part may also arise due to the slow turning of the flywheel.